 - Telemedicine program for rural areas, improving access for patients outside of Louisville

 - College and transitional care program for children and young adults ages 16 to 26

-- Christensen Family Diabetes Sports Medicine Program focusing on improving the health, safety and athletic performance of every child and young adult with diabetes
+- Christensen Family Sports & Activity Program focusing on improving the health, safety and athletic performance of every child and young adult with diabetes